Cultural appropriation: Lack of ownership of culture

-In art

 Kenan Malik defends cultural appropriation as being a form of "messy interaction" necessary to writers and artists, rather than a form of theft.
 He writes: "Nobody owns a culture, but everyone inhabits one, and in inhabiting a culture, one finds the tools for reaching out to other cultures."
 Malik also writes that those who levy the charge of appropriation on behalf of their minority communities "appropriate for themselves the authority to license certain forms of cultural engagement, and in doing so, entrench their power," and compares critics of cultural appropriation to historical racist radio stations who refused to broadcast records by black performers to a white audience.
-Brian Morton writes similarly that "imagining the lives of others is a crucial form of solidarity."
-Morton criticizes "much of the literature on cultural appropriation" as "spectacularly unhelpful" on the question of what exactly constitutes appropriation.
-He says that the notion of "taking" from a culture is broad to the point of incoherence, and that the charge of "writing responsibly" when writing fiction about persons outside of one's own culture deprives writers of the freedom to write offensively and satirically, which Morton considers essential to the artistic value of fiction.

-In 1994, American professor of ethnomusicology Timothy Rice argued that there has to be a more nuanced idea of viewing human affairs in his book titled May It Fill Your Soul: Experiencing Bulgarian Music.
-While not directly speaking towards the idea of cultural appropriation, he advocated that people in the scholarly tradition, when studying musical cultures of the world, should make sure to not present themselves as an objective voice that generalizes a culture.